Health Benefits of Sweet Potatoes and a Thanksgiving Recipe

 Thanksgiving Sweet Potatoes

-Melt half the butter in a skillet.
+- Melt half the margarine in a skillet.
 When foaming subsides, stir in half the brown sugar until it is dissolved.

-Saute half the sweet potatoes in the butter sugar mixture over medium heat for about ten to fifteen minutes.
+- Saute half the sweet potatoes in the margarine sugar mixture over medium heat for about ten to fifteen minutes.
 The sweet potatoes are done when they are tender to your preference.
 There will be some browning around the edges of the slices.

 - Season with salt and pepper and transfer the sweet potatoes to the serving dish.

 - Repeat the same procedure with the other half of the ingredients.